ViralPlateViralPlate

 8. Refresh Delivery Items With Better Photos and Copy

 Delivery customers choose fast.
-A better thumbnail can change what they order.
+A clearer thumbnail can make delivery items easier to choose.

 Pick three delivery items: